destinydiver/data-warehouse-project/README.md

 Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics.
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---